Section 29-16 District C-3, general business district.

 Board of Adjustment):

 All permitted uses in district C-2 except that dwelling units shall be subject to section 29-8(d).

 Commercial swimming pools.

-Farm machinery sales and service, provided no repair facilities shall be maintained
+Farm machinery sales and service, provided no repair facilities shall be maintained or used

 outside the building.

 Hospitals, medical or dental clinics, sanitariums, and medical laboratories.

 Kennels for the boarding of animals, subject to the following conditions:

 (1) The minimum site size shall be two (2) acres.